MegaPast2Future/HerbiTraits/README.md

 # Citing the data
 When using these data, please cite:

 *Lundgren, E.J., Schowanek, S.D., Middleton, O., Davis, M., Ramp, D.,Pedersen, R.Ø., Sandom, C.J., Svenning,J-C.,Wallach,A.D., & Rowan, J. (2020).
-Functional traits of the world’s late Quaternary large-bodied mammalian herbivores. (in review).*
+Functional traits of the world’s late Quaternary large-bodied mammalian and avian herbivores.
+(In Review).*

 Please also cite the underlying data sources where relevant.
 <br>